 PGY-2 Pharmacy Residency in Emergency Medicine at Mayo Clinic Hospital — Rochester

-After the 12-month PGY-2 Pharmacy Residency in Emergency Medicine at Mayo Clinic Hospital — Rochester, you will be a proficient independent practitioner capable of providing advanced pharmaceutical care in emergency medicine and toxicology.
+After completing the 12-month PGY-2 Pharmacy Residency in Emergency Medicine at Mayo Clinic Hospital — Rochester, residents will be proficient independent practitioners capable of providing advanced pharmaceutical care in emergency medicine and toxicology.

-The program provides the high-quality didactic and clinical experiences needed to create a well-rounded, fully competent pharmacist.
-As a PGY-2 emergency medicine resident, you will:
+The program provides the high-quality didactic and clinical experiences needed to create a well-rounded, fully competent clinical pharmacist.
+PGY-2 emergency medicine pharmacy residents:

 - Develop expertise, knowledge and skills in an emergency department environment

-- Contribute to an interdisciplinary health care team by participating in trauma and stroke team activations, cardiopulmonary resuscitations and procedural sedation
+- Contribute to an interdisciplinary health care team by participating in all resuscitation team activations, including trauma, stroke, shock, overdose, acute coronary syndrome, cardiopulmonary resuscitations and procedural sedation

 - Recommend patient-specific therapeutic interventions to treat emergent and urgent situations

-- Provide drug information to the interdisciplinary emergency department team and patients and families
+- Efficiently and effectively provide accurate, reliable and evidence-based drug information to the interdisciplinary emergency department team, patients and families

 - Evaluate patients' home medication regimens as a possible contributing factor to the emergency department visit